 Meet some members of the Arizona End-of-Life Options leadership team

-Ron Fischler, MD, serves as chairman of Arizona End-of-Life Options (AZELO), an all-volunteer statewide coalition.
+Ron Fischler, MD, is the Founding Chairman of Arizona End-of-Life Options (AZELO), an all-volunteer statewide coalition.
 He is a semiretired pediatrician with a longstanding interest in end-of-life issues.
 A graduate of Harvard College, Dartmouth and Harvard Medical Schools, he served with the Indian Health Service in San Carlos, AZ, taught at the University of Arizona in Tucson, and founded North Scottsdale Pediatrics.
 Ron served as a medical staff leader at Honor Health Scottsdale and co-led efforts to improve the patient experience, where he witnessed patients at the end of their lives without a plan who faced agonized deaths.
 He learned first-hand about end-of-life choices while accompanying a friend in his last six months of life.
 From 2016-18 he organized and led the Physician Task Force on End-of-Life issues for the Arizona Medical Association and Arizona Osteopathic Medical Association, which completed a survey of nearly 600 AZ physicians regarding end-of-life care.
 He strongly believes that terminally ill Arizonans of sound mind should have the legal right to access medications to end their suffering, and that physicians who share this belief have an important and meaningful role to play.
 He has participated in community education efforts on end-of-life care planning.
 He splits his time between Phoenix and Maine where, in 2019, he watched closely as Maine’s legislature approved its new Death with Dignity Law.

 Leesa Stevens lives in Sedona, AZ, and is the leader of the Arizona End-of-Life Options (AZELO) Advocacy Committee.
 Her responsibilities include creating, developing and implementing goals to educate, influence and lobby Arizona Legislators to support passage of a Medical Aid in Dying (MAID) law in our state.
 Leesa also is the team leader for the Northern Arizona Chapter of Compassion & Choices.
 A Michigan native, Leesa earned a BA in education from Michigan State University.
 A staunch believer in everyone’s right to have control of their own bodies, her interest in end-of-life issues was piqued by the story of California’s Brittany Maynard to end her terminally ill life on her own terms.
 Two years ago, Leesa’s brother, a Vietnam veteran, experienced a long and painful death which made the issue a highly personal one for her.